FriendSoftwareLabs/presence/README.md

 or FriendCore can autostart it when it starts up, or it can be run through the provided phoenix script, which will write to error.log and restart.log and pick it back up if it falls down.

+## SDK / API

+A SDK is coming, allowing easy embedding of the presence service in apps or websites.
+It should come with some predefined widgets to get things up and runnig quickly, but also expose base classes to allow greater customization.

+### Documentation

+Oh, you sweet summer child..

 ## License